roman-milk/roman-milk.github.io/a-weird-one.md

  Mom had just been fucked!

  It didn't stop me from going at her because it was nothing new to me.
 I'd been exposed to Tom's goop when I'd gone down on Mary and Gail just as he had found mine in the same places.
 Mom moaned and shook as my mouth brought her off, but she never let loose of my cock.
-She did take her mouth off me long enough to say: Report_Story #4
+She did take her mouth off me long enough to say: